District of Columbia v. Heller: Lower court background

 A licensed special police officer for the District of Columbia.
 For his job, Heller carried a gun in federal office buildings, but was not allowed to have one in his home.
 Heller had lived in southeast D.C. near the Kentucky Courts public housing complex since 1970 and had seen the neighborhood "transformed from a child-friendly welfare complex to a drug haven".
-Heller had also approached the National Rifle Association about a lawsuit to overturn the D.C. gun ban, but the NRA declined.
+Heller had also approached the National Rifle Association (NRA) about a lawsuit to overturn the D.C. gun ban, but the NRA declined.